JohannHugon/RoMA/README.md

 To use this project you need :
 - Network card which use ATH9K DRIVER (tested with Qualcomm Atheros QCA9377)
 - Linux distribution ( >= 5.18)
-- Install custom kernel / custom patch
+- Install custom kernel patch
 - Packages :
     - netctl
     - dhcpcd